So you’ve decided — after careful consideration — that your best bet for becoming a guitar aficionado will come with purchasing an acoustic.

 The wood has a beautiful, dark finish that you won’t typically find on beginner’s guitars.
 In spite of Okoume’s (sometimes thought of as a cheaper Mahogany) mediocre reputation, the warm and rich tone of the AW54, paired with its durability, renders it a great practice and live guitar.

-The disadvantage with this product for a beginner is primarily budgetary — a semi-acoustic has more moving parts to it, such as an amplifier and cables, than your everyday acoustic.
+The disadvantage with this product for a beginner is primarily budgetary — an acoustic-electric has more moving parts to it, such as an amplifier and cables, than your everyday acoustic.
 But for those that are in need of a sturdy and faithful companion with a few electrical components added in, the AW54 is worth a try.

 Best Intermediate Acoustic Guitars